St. Lawrence Market

-Toronto's St. Lawrence Market is crammed with butcher counters and bakeries, ethnic eateries and seafood shops.
-But there's one main reason why most people come here: the peameal bacon sandwich, which is served at the Carousel Bakery.
-It's not really bacon -- or at least not the kind you usually eat -- but rather tender, thicker strips of pork from the loin and then rolled in cornmeal.
+Toronto's St. Lawrence Market is crammed with 120 vendors, butcher counters, bakeries, ethnic eateries, and seafood shops.
+But there's one reason why most people come here: the peameal bacon sandwich, which is dished up at the Carousel Bakery.
+It's not really bacon—or at least not the bacon you usually eat—but rather tender, thicker strips of pork, cut from the loin and then rolled in peameal (like cornmeal but made from peas), and served on a kaiser roll with a swipe of mustard.
 It's a porklicious treat!

 I love going to markets when I'm on a trip.
 It's a place where you get a glimpse of people's every day lives.
 If I live in Toronto, St. Lawrence Market would definitely where I'd shop on weekends.
 It's a multi-level indoor market where you can pretty much find anything and everything.

 By Ryna Dery

 Torontonians Love the St. Lawrence Market